 - Please complete the Common Application as well as the Chapman Supplement to complete your application to Chapman University

-- Web Advisor & My Panther Page will allow you to monitor your application status.
+- Your Student Portal will allow you to monitor your application status.

-- Web Advisor access information is provided by Chapman’s IS&T office through the mail.
-If you have any troubles with your Username & Password, please contact the Service Desk at: (714) 997-6600 or email@example.com PLEASE BE SURE TO HAVE YOUR STUDENT ID# number available when contacting the office.
+- Student Portal access information is provided by the Office of Admission through the mail.
+If you have any troubles with your username or password, please contact the Office of Admission at: (714) 997-6711 or email@example.com.
+PLEASE BE SURE TO HAVE YOUR STUDENT ID NUMBER available when contacting the office.

-+-What are the Top 10 mistakes to avoid as an International Student applying to Chapman?
++ - 12.
+What are the Top 5 mistakes to avoid as an International Student applying to Chapman?

 1. Not using the same name on ALL documents for admission.
 We highly recommend that you use your name as it appears on your passport for your application, SAT, TOEFL, e-mail correspondence, portfolio submissions, audition sign ups and any other documents you may submit.
 We cannot match your documents to your application file if the name is not consistent.
 The name you use on your application will used for your I-20 and visa documents, all of which should match your passport.

-- High School Students: We highly recommend applying Early Action- November 1.
+- First Year Applicants: We highly recommend applying Early Action - November 1.
 The Regular Decision has a January 15 deadline.

 - Transfer Students: The deadline for Fall is March 15 (classes begin in late August) and for Spring is October 15 (classes begin in late January).